alan-turing-institute/uatk-spc/README.md

 This is an implementation of a
 [microsimulation model for epidimics](https://www.sciencedirect.com/science/article/pii/S0277953621007930) called ASPICS (Agent-based Simulation of ePIdemics at Country Scale).
-The project is split into two pieces -- the **initialisation pipeline** combines various data sources to describe a synthetic population for some study area, and then the **simulation** models the spread of COVID through that population.

 ## Status